The BMI Formula to calculate Body Mass Index:

 by Steven B.Halls, MD FRCPC

-A Body Mass Index between 25 and 29.9 is "overweight", and greater than or equal to 30 is "obese", according to an old definition1.
+A Body Mass Index or bmi score between 25 and 29.9 is "overweight", and greater than or equal to 30 is "obese", according to an old BMI definition1.
+Furthermore a normal bmi was said to be between 18.5 to 24.9.
 This definition is used by the World Health Organization (WHO) as its international standard3.
 You can read more about it, (including its problems).

 The oldest version of the halls.md body mass index calculator used an even older definition of Overweight.
 It was based2,8,11 on this table below (for adults).
-You can still use this table if you like.
-Simply calculate your BMI, then refer back to this table.
+Simply compare your bmi calculation with the table below to see which category you fall into.

 |in normal range||19.1-25.8||20.7-26.4|